North Korea says detained American tourist to face trial

 But he said Bae "should not become a pawn in the current American-North Korean friction."

-Tensions between North Korea and South Korea and its ally the United States have spiralled in recent weeks since the United Nations tightened sanctions after North Korea's third nuclear weapon test in February.
+Tensions between North Korea and South Korea and its ally the United States have spiraled in recent weeks since the United Nations tightened sanctions after North Korea's third nuclear weapon test in February.

 The toughening of those sanctions led to Pyongyang threatening nuclear strikes against South Korea and the United States.